Doom-Utils/iwad-patches/heretic.wad/README.txt

 Heretic only had a few public releases: 1.0, 1.2, and 1.3.
-The last of these is also known as "Heretic: Shadow of the Serpent Riders," adding two new episodes in a similar vein to The Ultimate Doom.
+The last of these is also known as “Heretic: Shadow of the Serpent Riders,” adding two new episodes in a similar vein to The Ultimate Doom.

 1.3-to-pwad.vcdiff is special.
 It will create a PWAD version of